MacLaurinGroup/mgsql/README.md

 dbConn.update( 'schema1.table1', {} );   // return the rows updated
 dbConn.log(false);
 dbConn.update( 'schema1.table1', {} );   // return the rows updated

-dbConn.removeNull(true|false);    // Remove any keys that are null dbConn.removeErrantPeriod();      // Remove the period on any keys that start with .

 // Builder helpers